redblade/confservicedss/doc/kind/cloud-edge-faredge/README.md

-##HOWTO test ConfService/DSS with KinD (Kubernetes in Docker) in a cloud-edge-faredge infrastructure scenario
+###HOWTO test ConfService/DSS with KinD in a cloud-edge-faredge infrastructure

 This environment has